Jena Malone on screen and stage

 She co-starred as Lydia Bennet in the 2005 adaptation of Pride & Prejudice before making her Broadway theater debut as Sister James in Doubt, in 2006.
 Subsequent film roles include supporting parts in the arthouse drama Lying, the biographical drama Into the Wild (2007), and the supernatural horror film The Ruins (2008).
-In 2011, she appeared in the action film Sucker Punch before being cast as Johanna Mason in The Hunger Games film series, appearing in a total of three films between 2013 and 2015.
+In 2011, she appeared in the action film Sucker Punch before being cast as Johanna Mason in three films of the The Hunger Games film series from 2013 to 2015.
 She also had roles in Nicolas Winding Refn's controversial horror film The Neon Demon, and Tom Ford's thriller Nocturnal Animals (both 2016).
 In 2021, she starred in Adopting Audrey.